Written by Tracy Torme

 Although Star Trek fans were first introduced to the holodeck in the pilot episode Encounter at Farpoint, it wasn’t until this episode, the 13th one of the first season, that we really get to see what the fascination was all about.

-In this case, Captain Picard (Patrick Stewart) uses the holodeck to create the fictional world of Dixon Hill, private investigator.
-This is taken from a dime-store detective novel series set during the 1940’s.
+In this case, Captain Picard (Patrick Stewart) uses the holodeck to create the fictional world of Dixon Hill, a private investigator.
+This is taken from a dime-store detective novel series set during the 1940s.
 Everything about the series is authentic in the holodeck – with the exception of Picard.
 He is still dressed in his 24th Century Starfleet uniform.
 Why the holodeck could not simply compensate for this, I have no idea.

-Picard is in the middle of a tense and pressure-filled negotiation with the Jarada – a species which puts great emphasis on protocol, right down to pronouncing all of the words in a greeting the correct way.
+Picard is in the middle of a tense and pressure-filled negotiation with the Jarada – a species that puts great emphasis on protocol, right down to pronouncing all of the words in a greeting the correct way.
 To get some relief, Picard dresses appropriately for the period and again enters the world of Dixon Hill to solve a murder, accompanied by the android, Lieutenant Data (Brent Spiner), Dr. Crusher (Gates McFadden), the ship’s historian, Whalen (portrayed by David Selsburg).

 While they are enjoying themselves in the holodeck, the Jarada probe the ship.
 The probe causes the holodeck to malfunction, removing all of the safety protocols.
 The crew also cannot exit the program.

 It is Wesley Crusher (Wil Wheaton) who once again comes to the rescue.
 This is the biggest problem I have with this episode, and many of the episodes while he was a member of the cast.
-He was always portrayed as a teenager who thought he knew everything – and then he actually does know more than the crew-members who have been trained for many years.
+He was always portrayed as a teenager who thought he knew everything – and then he actually does know more than the crew members who have been trained for many years.
 In this, he is the one working on releasing them from the holodeck so Picard can provide the proper greeting to the Jarada.

 This episode reminds me a great deal of an old Twilight Zone episode where an actor cannot let go of the character and ends up disappearing into the fantasy world he created in the show.
 This has much the same tome to it as Picard and crew interact with the computer-generated characters.